gameserverapp/Platform/Documentation/docs/dashboard/game_servers/game_specific/conan.md

 ## Enable whitelist

-To enable the RCON whitelist for Conan, add the following line to your `ServerSettings.ini`:
+To activate the RCON whitelist feature in Conan Exiles, open your `ServerSettings.ini` file and add the following line:

 ```ini
 EnableWhitelist=True
 ```

-After adding the setting you should restart the game server.
+Once you've added the setting, restart your game server to apply the change.